 What CGNS says: Children who have developed the understanding that words can be segmented into sounds tend to be better readers than those with poor phonological and phonemic awareness.
 Phonemic awareness is not a concept that all children discover on their own.
 However, when taught to analyze the individual sounds in words, children can more quickly and accurately connect those sounds to letters and then blend groups of sounds into words when reading.
 Studies have shown that phonemic awareness skills are often deficient in children who struggle in learning to read and write.
 In addition to Phonics, we do implement Whole Language when needed.

-DIBELS Testing: This school periodically uses DIBELS testing to assess reading progress.
+DIBELS Testing: This school does not use DIBELS testing to assess reading progress.

 What CGNS says: [ CGNS has not provided this information]

 Programs that balance systematic and process approaches equally likely have an emphasis on giving young students ample opportunities to write, while providing supplementary class-wide instruction in grammar, parts of sentences, and various writing strategies.

 What CGNS says: We LOVE inventive spelling!
 We do not correct the child's work until we know that a child has built up a certain level of confidence with their risk-taking and that a love for writing is well established.
 We typically take note of where the child is having issues with spelling and grammar and build upon these skills in other areas of the program.